Introduction to the Texas Public

 According to the USBLS, 99% of the jobs created since the 2009 recession required a post-secondary credential.

 The failure of our education system to transition First-Generation Low-Income(FGLI) students from high school to career is a costly blind spot for everyone involved including students, tax-paying citizens, public school districts, and higher education institutions.

-Today’s workforce requires some postsecondary certificate to achieve a sustainable wage.
+Today’s workforce requires some postsecondary credential to achieve a sustainable wage.
 That means, when this population drops out, we are accepting a poverty wage in return for our K–12 investment.
 And worse, we block these students from reaching their potential.
-The high rate of FGLI dropouts works against our better interests as well as the better interest of statewide initiatives such as TX60X30, whose goal is to have 60% of our population with some postsecondary credential by year 2030.
-The THECB reports our current population, ages 25-34, with an associate degree or higher is 40.7%.
+The high rate of FGLI dropouts works against our better interests as well as the better interest of statewide initiatives such as TX60X30, whose goal was to have 60% of our Texas high school graduates with some postsecondary credential by year 2030.
+They recently changed the goal to include all 25–34-year-olds who live in Texas, making it easier to achieve, but making it less impactful.
+It is important that we continue to track the population of native Texans who are achieving some postsecondary credential rather than including Texas transplants.
+By tracking native Texans’ credentials, we can hold our secondary and higher ed public schools accountable.
+TX60X30 reports our current population, ages 25-34, with an associate degree or higher is 43.6%.
 Recent reports, however, show only 29% of our Texas high school graduates earn any post-secondary credential.